OBenjaminT/miniProject2/README.md

 ### General usage

-The player can move its cursor thanks to the arrows buttons.
+The player can move his cursor thanks to the arrows buttons.
 Information about the cell the cursor is on is provided in the bottom left corner.
 When the cursor is on an ally unit (colored in blue) the player can press ENTER to select the unit.
 A white area then appears on the screen which symbolises the range within which the unit can be moved.
 To chose where to move the unit, the player can move his cursor to the position within the range and then press ENTER, which